 Web3 concepts

 One key difference between Web2 and Web3 is how identity works.
-In Web3, users control their own accounts and identity, and authenticate themselves using digital signatures.
+In Web3, users control their own accounts and identity, and authenticate themselves using .

 Wallets are software applications that help you interact with blockchain networks and sign in to Web3 applications.
 Wallets store private keys and digitally sign transactions.
 With a wallet, you can manage digital assets and use smart contracts.
 Some wallets require a hardware device for extra security.